-The vulva is the name given to all the visible sex organs that surround the opening of the vagina.
+The vulva is the name given to the visible sex organs that surround the opening of the vagina outside the body.

 Types of vulval cancer

 The most common type of vulval cancer is squamous cell carcinoma.
 9 in 10 vulval cancers (90%) are this type.
 Squamous cell carcinoma can take many years to develop.
 It usually starts with pre-cancerous changes to the outer layer of the skin cells of the vulva.

 There are other types of vulval cancer, but these are not as common.

 Verrucous carcinomaThis is a very rare, slow-growing type of squamous cell carcinoma that looks like a large wart.

 MelanomaThis is a type of skin cancer that develops from cells that produce the pigment that gives skin its colour.
 Rarely it can develop in the skin of the vulva.

 Basal cell carcinomaThis is a cancer that develops from cells called basal cells.
 These are found in the deepest layer of the skin of the vulva.